Abraham Sacrifices Isaac – Not!!

 - God also spoke indirectly through Pharaoh and Abimelech when these kings took Sara into their harems.

 The second important point is the fact that this was a test and to every logical person the implication is obvious.
 Things are not as they appear on the surface.
-If the answers to the test are obvious they aren’t tests.
+It was a test for Abraham and it is a test for us.

 That, by the way, is the measure of faith.
 Faith is only tested when things don’t add up.
 Although they do occasionally overlap, faith never mirrors human reason exactly, or vice versa.
 This is a critical point.
 The most telling label for Abraham was, “father of faith” – not human reason – and it was situations like this that earned him that distinction.